-From the date that your marks for any assessment item is released electronically, you have a period of two weeks in which to appeal your mark.
-After this period your mark will be final.
+From the date that your marks for any assessment item are released electronically you have a period of two weeks in which to appeal your mark.
+After this period your mark will be locked in.

-If you’re unhappy with your mark for any assessment item, then here’s the relevant ANU Policy (see .61):
+If you’re unhappy with your mark for any assessment item, then here’s the relevant ANU Policy (see section 61):

 The University recognises the right of students to seek a review of, and to appeal against, a result for an assessment task within a course, or their final result in a course.
 Appeals against a result for an individual assessment task are considered as a component of the final grade, after the final grade is released.
 Appeals against assessment outcomes are conducted according to the Assessment Rules.

 What this means is that you can lodge an appeal against your grade for an assessment item, which will be considered after the final course marks are released.